Caulk tubes lined up on a workbench, choosing the best caulk for bathrooms and showers

 How to Apply (The Right Way)

 1. Remove old caulk completely.
-Use a caulk removal tool or razor scraper.
+Use a caulk-removal tool with a hooked blade, a $5 plastic puller.
+The old bead lifts out in long satisfying ribbons.
 Any leftover residue prevents the new caulk from bonding.

 3. Dry completely.
 Caulk applied to a wet surface fails.
 Run the bathroom fan for 30 minutes after cleaning.

-4. Mask both sides of the joint with painter’s tape, leaving a 1/8” gap for the bead.
+4. Tape both sides of the joint with painter’s tape, leaving a clean 1/8” gap for the bead.

 5. Cut the caulk tube tip at a 45-degree angle.
 Smaller hole = thinner bead.
 Aim for about 1/4 inch opening.

-6. Apply in a smooth, continuous pass.
+7. Lay a bead in one smooth, continuous pass.
 Push the gun forward (not pull).
 Keep steady pressure.

-8. Remove the tape immediately while the caulk is still wet, pulling at a 45-degree angle away from the bead.
+9. Pull the tape immediately while the caulk is still soft, at a 45-degree angle away from the bead.
+The lines come up clean.

-9. Let it cure 24 hours before exposing to water.
-Silicone caulks need the full cure time.
+10. Let it cure 24 hours before exposing to water.
+Silicone caulks need the full cure.

 Frequently Asked Questions